Please click here to see English department information.

 Contact the graduate program director for more information on this program.

 These program requirements are subject to periodic revision by the academic department, and the College of Liberal Arts and Sciences reserves the right to make exceptions and substitutions as judged necessary in individual cases.
 Therefore, the College strongly urges students to consult regularly with their program advisor to confirm the best plans of study before finalizing them.

 Graduate Education Policies and Procedures apply to this program.

 - Students must complete a minimum of 30 ENGL credit hours.

 - Students must complete all courses at the graduate (5000 and above) level.

-- Students must earn a minimum grade of B- (2.7) in all major courses taken at CU Denver and must achieve a minimum cumulative major GPA of 3.0.
-All graded attempts in required and elective courses are calculated in the major GPA.
-Students cannot complete major or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of B- (2.7) in all in all courses that apply to the degree and must achieve a minimum cumulative GPA of 3.0.
+All graded attempts in required and elective courses are calculated in the GPA.
+Courses taken using P+/P/F or S/U grading cannot apply to program requirements.

 - Students must complete a minimum of 21 ENGL credits with CU Denver faculty,

 - All courses are three credit hours unless otherwise noted.